mowrilo/algorithms-and-ds/README.md

 * Linked Lists:
     - Singly Linked List (written in C)
     - Circular Doubly Linked List with Sentinel (written in C)
+* Hash Table with Chaining, using the linked list cited above (written in C)